Dave Sim: Post-Cerebus work

-In 2020, Sim announced that he was going to cease work on The Strange Death of Alex Raymond.
-His collaborator on the project, Carson Grubaugh, was given the go-ahead to finish and publish the work, which saw release in 2021 through Living the Line.
+In 2020, Sim ceased work on The Strange Death of Alex Raymond.
+His collaborator on the project, Carson Grubaugh, finished and published the work, which saw release in 2021 through Living the Line.

 Influence

 Sim's use of an extended, multi-layered storytelling canvas, divided in large arcs divided in mostly self-contained issues, was acknowledged by J. Michael Straczynski as his inspiration for the structure of Babylon 5.
 Neil Gaiman named Sim as one of his two biggest influences within comics.

 Controversies

 Creators' rights

 During the 1980s and early 1990s, Sim used his sales leverage from Cerebus to act as a major proponent and advocate of creators' rights and self-publishing.
 After the Puma Blues distribution incident, he helped write the Creators' Bill of Rights along with Kevin Eastman, Peter Laird, and Scott McCloud.
 In addition to speaking on these topics at comic book conventions (as in his 1993 PRO/con speech), Sim also published the seminal The Cerebus Guide to Self-Publishing in 1997, which instructed readers on the practical matters of how to successfully self-publish their own comics, and which promoted other creators' fledgling work.

 Sim has criticized the use of copyrights to restrict the use of creations which would have more quickly become public domain under earlier copyright law.
 He has stated that other creators are free to use his characters in their own works, which he characterizes as an attempt to be consistent with his own appropriation of others' works.